Glossary of Financial Aid Terms

 Endorser

-An endorser is any person who agrees to repay a loan if the borrower does not repay it.
+For federal student loans, an endorser is any person who is secondarily responsible for repaying a loan if the borrower does not repay it.

 Expected Family Contribution (EFC)

-Commonly referred to as the family's "ability to pay," the EFC is one component used to determine a student's need for federal student aid and/or school-based financial aid.
+The EFC will be referred to as the Student Aid Index (SAI) starting in the 2024-25 award year.
+Commonly referred to as the family's "ability to pay," the EFC is one component used to determine a student's need for federal student aid or school-based financial aid.
 The EFC is a dollar amount calculated using a formula established by the federal government.
-It is based on the information you provide on the FAFSA® (Free Application for Federal Student Aid).
+It is based on the information you provide on the Free Application for Federal Student Aid (FAFSA®).

 F

-FAFSA® is the form students must complete to apply for federal financial aid, for most state grants and scholarships, and for many school-based student financial aid programs.
+The FAFSA is the form students must complete to apply for federal financial aid, most state grants and scholarships, and many school-based student financial aid programs.

-Under FDLP, federal student loans are issued through the U.S. Department of Education or schools or contractors who work for the U.S. Department of Education.
-FDLP eliminates the middleman (the third-party lender) that was part of FFELP (Federal Family Education Loan Program).
+The FDLP is a federal student loan program where eligible students and parents borrow directly from the U.S. Department of Education at eligible schools.
 As of July 1, 2010, FDLP is the sole source of all federal educational loans for students and parents.

 Federal Family Education Loan Program (FFELP)